techmyth/techmyth.github.io/content/posts/vdiagram-doc.en.md

 Hello everyone

 Taking as a reference the [Top 10 VMware Admin Tools](https://core.vmware.com/blog/top-10-vmware-admin-tools) list, this time I am going to show you how to use the [vDiagram](https://github.com/Tony-SouthFLVMUG/vDiagram2.0) tool that has the #6 position in the list of the most used tools by VMware infrastructure administrators.
-In essence this Powershell script captures and draws a VMware vSphere infrastructure using Microsoft Visio.
+In essence this PowerShell script captures and draws a `VMware vSphere` infrastructure using Microsoft Visio.
 Originally this tool was created by `Alan Renouf` [@alanrenouf](https://twitter.com/alanrenouf) and currently the project is maintained by `Tony Gonzalez` [@vDiagram_Tony](https://twitter.com/vDiagram_Tony).

 ![Text](/img/invisible-infrastructure-300x200.webp#center)

 To use this tool, the following requirements must be met:

-1. Powershell >= 5.1
+1. PowerShell >= 5.1
 2. PowerCLI module (`Install-Module -Name VMware.PowerCLI`)
 3. Microsoft Visio 2013+

-Once all the requirements are fulfilled, proceed to download the Powershell code.
+Once all the requirements are fulfilled, proceed to download the PowerShell code.
 To download the application, click on the following link:

 <https://github.com/Tony-SouthFLVMUG/vDiagram2.0>